 There are very few things that instill as much fear as a cancer diagnosis does.
 It is certainly something that no one wants to hear from their doctor.
-Yet, last year nearly 1.7 million people heard just that when they were diagnosed with some sort of cancer, and it is expected that nearly 600,000 people will die from cancer in 2016.
+Yet, cancer is the second most common cause of death in the United States.
 It is no wonder that a cancer diagnosis is met with so much fear and anxiety.
 The outlook is often not favorable.
 Imagine the added stress for cancer patients and their families if they find out that there was some sort of error in their diagnosis.

 A misdiagnosis, as it relates to cancer, can come about in different ways.
 The first is when someone is diagnosed with cancer and then they later find out that they do not, in fact, have it.
 Generally speaking, this is the most uncommon type of misdiagnosis, and while is it upsetting to the patient and may cause emotional stress, it doesn’t typically cause any kind of long-term physical issues.

 The most common type of misdiagnosis happens when there is a delay in diagnosing cancer.
 This happens when someone who is diagnosed with cancer has reason to ask if it should have been diagnosed earlier.
 As it is a progressive disease, the patient will likely have a better prognosis if it is diagnosed and treated earlier rather than later.
 So a delay in diagnosis can result in an outcome that is significantly different than it could have been.
 This delay could be considered malpractice.